 - Verwaltungs Und Private Bank A. G., Vaduz

-Up till now, no one can precisely say the exact amount of billions of Dollars of Abacha loot that was recovered.
+Up till now, no one can precisely say the exact amount of billions of dollars of Abacha loot that was recovered.
+He’s simply like the former Zimbabwe president Rober Mugabe whose wealth can not be ascertained because they’re secretly located around the world.

-There have been serious and most horrific revelation that officials of government during the past administration even “stole” part of the fund after they were recovered from foreign accounts.
+There have been serious and most horrific revelations that officials of government during the past administration even “stole” part of the fund after they were recovered from foreign accounts.